 Since we are not currently subject to corporate governance standards relating to the independence of our directors, we choose to define an "independent" director in accordance with the NASDAQ Global Market's requirements for independent directors (NASDAQ Marketplace Rule 4200).
-We do not currently have an independent director under the above definition.
+All of our non-employee directors are independent under the above definition.
 We do not list that definition on our Internet website.